Variable Depth TCA – Chemical Peels

 For the patient with acne, peeling allows for the cleansing of clogged pores, aids in scarring prevention and improves the scarred surface.
 Benefits derived from treatment rival those of deeper chemical peeling and dermabrasion, with reduced pain, costs and risks.
 Also, many other acne therapies can be used in conjunction with peeling.

-Natural pigmentary darkening or pigment changes caused by sun, masks, pregnancy and birth control pills usually respond rapidly to treatment.
+Natural pigmentary darkening or pigment changes caused by sun, pregnancy and birth control pills usually respond rapidly to treatment.

 For patients with moderate wrinkling or shallow scarring, the results are gratifying.
 Superficial peeling has only minimal effects on pits, depressed scars, furrows and folds.